shadow-1310/obsedian_notes/128-Longest Consecutive Sequence.md

 - then iterate through the set and start counting the range only if its previous element (num-1) does not exist in the set.
 #### mistakes
 - continue the if condition only if the previous number doesnot exist in the set.
+- define the res variable outside the loop
 #### code snippet
 ```python